Cell Phone Policy

 We encourage families to talk to their student about the FCPS cell phone policy and support their student by:

-The usage policies below apply to all FCPS students, with the exception of middle schools participating in the school year 2024-25 cell phone storage pilot program
+The usage policies below apply to all FCPS students, with the exception of schools participating in the school year 2024-25 cell phone storage pilot program.
+More information on the storage pilot program can be found here.

-• With the approval of the principal or their designee, teachers may allow usage of cell phones for instructional activities where they are the most appropriate tool; however, one-to-one FCPS devices should meet most needs.
+- With the approval of the principal or their designee, teachers may allow usage of cell phones for approved instructional activities where they are the most appropriate tool; however, one-to-one FCPS devices should meet most needs.

 If your student needs access to their phone for medical accommodations, it is important to note that the current cell phone policy and guidelines have not changed.
 Therefore, students who currently require access to a cell phone or another personally owned device for medical reasons, or an accommodation to access the curriculum and make progress to their individualized goals, will continue to have such access.